 Hi, I figured it is time that I update this page about me.
 My name is Mark Danenhauer and I have been a stay at home Dad for about nine years now.
 My two kids, wife, and I lived in Salt Lake City for 10 years.
 During that time I created this blog and wrote a book, Jake’s Nature Guide: Rocky Mountains.

 I love nature and have been exploring the natural world and working in the environmental field for years.
 Over the past nine years I have been a stay at home dad, focused on my children and sharing my love of the outdoors with them.
-During that time I have learned a lot about the trials and tribulations of getting my kids outdoors and am now actually beginning to see big benefits from it.
+During that time I have learned a lot about the trials and tribulations of getting my kids outdoors and am now finally beginning to see big benefits from it.